Did you just search in your browser, “how to make a parent phone call”? I won’t tell anyone.

-You must call a parent about a problem with their child.
+You must call a parent (guardian, adult) about a problem with their child.
+Even if you understand that communicating with parents is part of classroom management, your preference is not to call home.
 You’re scared it won’t go well, that nothing positive will happen.
 A parent might scream at you.
 You’re unsure, overall.

 I’m not going to tell you that the phone call will be perfect.
 I’m going to provide considerations for before and after the phone call, and a few possible ways to proceed.
 Adapt all of this as necessary: every school and situation differs.

 My biggest piece of advice is to put your mind in the right place: helping this student.
 That belief will (hopefully) convey your message in the way you intend.

 Here are ideas for how to make a parent phone call.

 Decide what you want to cover; don’t simply pick up the phone.
 It might help to make a short list.
 I also develop mentally an overall message to accompany with the list.

 For instance, a message I try to stress to parents is that their child can succeed, but the student needs help with a certain area.
 Keeping that message in mind, I might make a list that sandwiches the concern.
 It might look like:

 Student strength: completes homework/ participates in class/ is polite.